thegenemyers/DFA-SPEC/GFA2-spec.md

 method for computing an alignment between the two intervals.
 If a \* is given as the alignment note that it is still possible to compute the implied alignment by brute force.

-The DAS concept of edge generalizes the link and containment lines of GFA.
-For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is simply a DAS edge where end1 = $0 and beg2 = 0 or beg1 = 0 and end2 = $0.
+The GFA2 concept of edge generalizes the link and containment lines of GFA.
+For example a GFA edge which encodes what is called a dovetail overlap (because two ends overlap) is simply a GFA2 edge where end1 = $0 and beg2 = 0 or beg1 = 0 and end2 = $0.
 A GFA containment is modeled by the case where beg2 = 0 and end2 = $0 or beg1 = 0 and end1 = $0.
 The figure
 below illustrates: